 Yes, it’s 2018 and our calendars have turned, but what better way to start a new year than with a lovely memory from the last weeks of the past year?
 Amidst the excitement of the festive break, and sweltering heat, we didn’t want to miss acknowledging our dear QCDFVR friend, Dr. Jackie Huggins A.M.
 In [...]

-We wish all our readers a happy and safe 2017.
-For those affected by violence and those who support those impacted, may we wish you all courage and resilience in this new year.
-We look forward to creating and sharing knowledge in combined effort to make for a safer 2017.
-In peace and kindest regards [...]
+We would like to wish our friends, frontline practitioners and stakeholders a happy and safe 2018.
+For those affected by violence and those who support those impacted, may we wish you courage and resilience in this new year.
+We look forward to creating and sharing knowledge in a combined effort to make for a safer [...]

-The team at the Queensland Centre for Domestic and Family Violence Research wish you and yours a safe and happy festive season.
-May 2017 bring our communities and homes closer to being violence-free!
+The Queensland Centre for Domestic and Family Violence Research would like to wish you and yours a Merry Christmas and a bright, happy and safe New Year!

-The Queensland Centre for Domestic and Family Violence Research will close on the 23rd December, re-opening on the 3rd January.
+The Queensland Centre for Domestic and Family Violence Research will close Friday 22nd December and re-open Tuesday 2nd January 2018.
 If you require emergency assistance, please call 000.
 Otherwise, if you have other enquiries related to domestic and family violence please call DVConnect on 1800 811 811.